beginning of content

 What if I am having twins or triplets or more?

-What are my out-of-pocket costs?
+What are out-of-pocket costs?

 Some costs are not covered by private health insurance.
 These may include:

-Some of these costs can be claimed on Medicare.
-For more information about out-of-pocket costs, check with your health provider, your insurer and hospital staff.
-You can also visit the website of the Commonwealth Ombudsman.
+For more information about out-of-pocket costs, you can check with your health provider, your insurer and the hospital staff.
+You can also visit the Commonwealth Ombudsman for a fact sheet on obstetrics and pregnancy.

-You can receive very good care in a public hospital or birthing centre, fully covered by Medicare.
-If you’re not covered by private health insurance and you want to go to a private hospital, you will have high out-of-pocket costs.
-You will be able to claim back part of the cost of care from a private obstetrician or eligible midwife from Medicare, but you will need to pay all hospital costs.
+If you’re not covered by private health insurance and you want to be treated in a private hospital, you will have high out-of-pocket costs.
+You will be able to claim part of the costs for a private obstetrician or eligible midwife from Medicare, but you will need to pay the hospital costs.

 Speak to a maternal child health nurse